huggingface/datasets/datasets/hatexplain/README.md

 Hatexplain is the first benchmark hate speech dataset covering multiple aspects of the issue.
 Each post in the dataset is annotated from three different perspectives: the basic, commonly used 3-class classification (i.e., hate, offensive or normal), the target community (i.e., the community that has been the victim of hate speech/offensive speech in the post), and the rationales, i.e., the portions of the post on which their labeling decision (as hate, offensive or normal) is based.

+WARNING: This dataset contains content that are offensive and/or hateful in nature.

 ### Supported Tasks and Leaderboards

 [Needs More Information]